SanPollo/PCWGotekMod/README.md

 Without this mod you must eject, and re-insert the image while booting.

-The research, and resolution for the floppy signals problem was done by [Fabrizio Di Vittorio](https://github.com/fdivitto), and the PCW community is very grateful for him [sharing this information in his blog](https://fabriziodivittorio.blogspot.com/2018/05/installazione-gotek-su-amstrad-pcw-9512.html).
+The research, and resolution for the floppy signals problem was done by [Fabrizio Di Vittorio](https://github.com/fdivitto), and the PCW community is very grateful for him [sharing this information on his blog](https://fabriziodivittorio.blogspot.com/2018/05/installazione-gotek-su-amstrad-pcw-9512.html).

-I have found that the fix also resolves the issue of CP/M reporting two floppy drives being present on a single drive system, and I recommend that this is fitted to all Goteks used in Amstrad PCWs.
+I have found that the fix also resolves the issue of CP/M reporting two floppy drives being present on a single drive system, and I recommend that it is applied to all Goteks used in Amstrad PCWs.

 As well as resolving the issues mentioned above, the PCW Gotek Mod also allows the Gotek to be set to drive A or B on a dual drive system, and can be optionally fitted with a piezo buzzer for simulated "floppy" sounds.